 Give Pinterest Marketing a Try

 All in all, remember that your YouTube videos are largely powered by their visual components, and so is Pinterest.
-By including relevant keywords and phrases in your profile description, your pin descriptions, and everywhere else possible, you’ll optimize your Pinterest page for marketing your vlog channel.
+By including relevant keywords and phrases in your profile description, your pin descriptions, and everywhere else possible, you’ll better optimize your Pinterest page for marketing your vlog channel.

 To really get the most out of Pinterest, though, use the best pictures available to you and interact and engage with your followers and other Pinterest users as much as possible.